matyash12/learning-cards/README.md

 * Postman

 ## Note
 * I had to learn many technologies on the way.
-So some code can be messy and may contain not the "Best practices"
 * Passwords are stored hashed using salt (Unique salt for each password).
 * If account managment is slow try to adjust hashing algorithm (PasswordUtils.java)